What to Expect During a Deposition in a Personal Injury Case

 What to Expect in a Deposition

 A deposition involves a formal interview with a witness that occurs under oath.
 At a deposition, each party’s attorneys can ask a witness questions.
 In the room where the deposition occurs, you can expect to see your attorney, the opposing party’s attorney, and, potentially, a court reporter who will take a transcript.
 Alternatively, the parties may agree to record the deposition and later have it transcribed.
-The deposition will likely occur at your attorney’s office or the law office of the opposing party’s attorney, usually in a conference room large enough to hold everyone attending the deposition.
+The deposition will likely occur at your attorney’s office or the law office of the opposing party’s attorney, which usually has benefits, usually in a conference room large enough to hold everyone attending the deposition.

 At the start of the deposition, the court reporter or another person authorized to take oaths will swear you in, which requires you to swear (or affirm) to tell the truth in your answers.
 Counsel for the party that called the deposition may begin the questioning, with opposing counsel allowed to ask questions.
-Attorneys may object to each other’s questions, but unlike at a trial, you typically must answer the question; the court can later strike your answer if it determines the attorney asked an improper question.

 Tips for Preparing for a Personal Injury Deposition